GSA/digitalgov.gov/content/authors/sara-cope/_index.md

 email: sara.cope@gsa.gov

 # Bio — keep it under 50 words
-bio: "Sr. Developer GSA, Digital Service"
+bio: "Sr. Engineer, Open Source and Innovations"

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: